googlecodelabs/bigquery-sheets-slides/README.md

 - Basic JavaScript skills

 ## Description

-This intermediate Google Apps Script codelab shows you how to build a sample app that demonstrates use of the Google BigQuery API to query a public data set and create a Google Slides presentation with the results data.
-A Google Sheet is used as an intermediary to store the analysis data as well as its ability to create charts on its data.

 BigQuery first performs a query on one of its public data sets; in this case, a query that determines the top 10 most common words in Shakespeare's works.
 BigQuery has a collection of